 In terms of design and interface, Bumble is almost identical to Tinder.
-Everything from profile pages, settings, and gestures is all the same.
+Everything from profile pages, settings, and gestures are all the same.

-The main difference between Tinder and Bumble is that on Bumble, girls hold all the power.
-Just like on Tinder, two people first have to like each other before any match is made.
-However, on Bumble, the girl has to make the first move by sending a message otherwise no communication between the guy and girl can be made.
+The main difference between Tinder and Bumble is that on Bumble, girls hold the power.
+Like on Tinder, two people first have to “like” each other before any match can be made.
+However, on Bumble, the girl then has to make the first move by sending a message otherwise no communication between the guy and girl can be had.
 If the woman doesn’t message you, the match disappears forever.

-Men have the option to pick *one* girl they matched with per day and extend that match for an additional 24 in hopes that she just might send a message.
+Men have the option to pick *one* girl they match with per day and extend that match an additional 24 in hopes that she just might send him a message.

-Well if you squint, you’ll see they address that on the first page.
+Well if you squint, you will see they address that topic on the first page.

 It took me a minute to notice it but it’s there.
-If you click on that, you’ll be brought to the following page:
+If you click on that, you will be brought to the following page:

-I think it’s awesome that Bumble’s team recognized the possibility of LGBT users downloading the app and has incorporated these exceptions into their app’s design.
-Without them, gay men obviously wouldn’t be able to meet any other guys on Bumble since we neither one of us would be able to initiate a conversation with each other.
-Hahaha.
+I think it is awesome that Bumble’s team recognized the possibility of LGBT users downloading their app and that they incorporated these exceptions into their app’s design.
+Without them, gay men obviously wouldn’t be able to meet any guys on Bumble since neither man would be able to initiate a conversation with the other.
+Hahaha fail.